 Write-offs are made only on a very restrictive basis.
 The following table shows to what extent the LLB Group can also legally recover written- off claims in future.

-in CHF thousands 31.12.2021 31.12.2020
+Written-off financial assets in year under report, subject to an enforcement measure Contractually outs tanding amount

-Written-off financial assets in year under report, subject to an enforcement measure Contractually out- standing amount Contractually out- standing amount
+in CHF thousands 31.12.2022 31.12.2021

-Loans to customers 1'156 3'597
+Loans to customers 183 1'156

 Changes to collateral policy